-The final paper is due in class on Tuesday, November 6th.
+The final paper is due in class on November the 12th.
 Hard copy only!
-All papers must be typed, double-spaced, with 1" margins and Times/ Times New Roman 12 point font.
-They must also be spell-checked.
+As noted earlier, all papers must be typed, double-spaced, with 1" margins and Times/ Times New Roman 12 point font.
+They must also be spell-checked and edited for spelling and grammar.
 A second copy is to be submitted online through eLearning to turnitin.com.